mcmurtrs/mcmurtrs.github.io/ML Phylogenetic Tree/README.md

 ```

 ## Step 5: Run JMODELTEST to determine the best fitting evolutionary model to use:
+- First you need to download and install GUI windows version of PAUP: http://phylosolutions.com/paup-test/
 - Follow the steps from the tutorial found here to identify which evolutionary model to use:
 - https://evomics.org/learning/phylogenetics/jmodeltest/